Elehuris Montero Player Props: Rockies vs. Braves

 Braves Pitching Rankings

-- The Braves have the eighth-ranked team ERA across all MLB pitching staffs (3.86).
+- The Braves have the eighth-ranked team ERA across all league pitching staffs (3.85).

-- Smith-Shawver (0-0) makes the start for the Braves, his second of the season.
+- Shuster gets the start for the Braves, his eighth of the season.
+He is 3-2 with a 5.05 ERA and 21 strikeouts in 35 2/3 innings pitched.

-- In his last time out on Friday, the righty tossed 5 1/3 innings against the Washington Nationals, allowing no earned runs while surrendering three hits.
+- In his most recent time out on Saturday against the Washington Nationals, the left-hander threw five innings, giving up three earned runs while surrendering eight hits.

+- In seven games this season, the 24-year-old has a 5.05 ERA and 5.3 strikeouts per nine innings, while allowing a batting average of .231 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.